kalefed/bookd/README.md

-# bookd
+# sprouty
-A web app to track my reading stats, reviews and more (building to learn Vue.js) 🌷
+A web app to track my reading stats, reviews and more (building to learn Vue.js) 🌷🌱